 - CON: Learning German is a must

 Although Berlin is a globalised city and is home to languages from all over the world, expats may face language barriers, and learning German is key to having an integrated expat experience.
-Learning another language could be a pro or a con.
 Understanding and being able to communicate in German is greatly beneficial in both workplace and social settings, but it often proves a difficult language and takes time, effort and practice.

 Getting around in Berlin